stormchaserroleplaying/stormchaserRPG/Origins/Cultures/Villager/index.md

 You have +1d to Perception while keeping watch during a rest.

 ## Languages
 You can speak, read and write your local language.
-For example, a village from the kingdom of Breanne speaks Breannian.
+For example, a villager from the kingdom of Breanne speaks Breannian.